 If you notice any of these symptoms, see your healthcare provider right away.
 Treatment needs to be started right away to keep lymphedema from getting worse.

 There are no tests for lymphedema.
 Instead, your healthcare provider will ask about your health history and do a physical exam.
 You’ll be asked about:

 When the swelling started

-If you?ve had severe swelling (edema) in the past
+If you’ve had severe swelling in the past

-What other health conditions you have, such as high blood pressure, heart disease, or diabetes
+What other health conditions you have.
+These might be high blood pressure, heart disease, or diabetes.

 Treatment for lymphedema